 Inspectors are there to perform the task of checking the building work.
 This will mean that they need access to the whole building site.
 This also means that there is an obligation for Health and Safety requirements to be addressed and adhered to.
 The council will provide officers with protective clothing and equipment, but the site will also have to be safe and accessible for our staff - as well as the trades people on site, this will include ladders and scaffold to access upper levels.
 If unsafe conditions exist, our staff are required to report these and not conduct the inspection.

 Sometimes more inspections than we have estimated are required.
-This is usually due to the way your builder has progressed the project.
+This is usually due to the way the builder has progressed the project.
 There will be times when our inspector will assess the work and conclude it doesn't meet building code requirements.

 If this happens the inspector will tell you what needs to be done to remedy the defects - usually this is discussed with the builder on site.
 If additional inspections or re-inspections are required you will be charged for these.

 Note: if you book an inspection that is then not needed but fail to cancel it within one working day's notice, you will be charged for it.

 Generally gas and electrical work is not inspected.
 However this type of work must be undertaken by a licensed professional and on completion you will receive from them a signed energy work certificate.
 You will need to produce these certificates to us before a code compliance certificate is issued.